 Natural grammar is a set of regularities representative of a natural language.
 A representative regularity can help standard and correct language use.

 A program is determined from beginning to end, whereas natural language is infinite.
 There is no way to calculate all possible linguistic forms or structures, and there is no genetic program to produce literature.
 Natural grammar is not analogous to a computer program.

 A feedback approach to language does not rid of the human person.
 Therefore, some of the arguments against vitalism might re-emerge.
 Mr. Keating mentioned a behaviorist, F.B.
 Skinner:

-The cause-and-effect behaviorist approach can lead only to a very limited picture for speech and language which cannot be “purely scientific”, as it is not representative.
+The cause-and-effect behaviorist approach can lead only to a very limited picture for speech and language.
+The picture cannot be “purely scientific”, as it is not objectively representative.
 Feel welcome to read: